Miguel Hermosilla: Playing career

 A midfielder from the Universidad Católica youth system, Hermosilla emigrated to El Salvador and made his professional debut with Alianza.
 In his first stint with the team, what was known as La Orquesta Alba (The White Orchestra), he won two league titles in both the 1965–66 and the 1966–67 seasons, the two first titles for the club in its history.
 At international level, he won the 1967 CONCACAF Champions' Cup.

 After a stint with Municipal from Guatemala, he returned to Chile and joined Colo-Colo, winning the 1970 Primera División.
 In Chile, he also played for Rangers de Talca (1971), Antofagasta Portuario (1972 and 1976) and Aviación (1977), his last club.

 Abroad, he also played for Águila in El Salvador and Mariscal Santa Cruz in Bolivia.

 Managerial career

-A historical manager of Cobreloa, he led the team in four stints, having began his career as the assistant of Jorge Siviero in the same club in 1987.
+A historical manager of Cobreloa, he led the team in four stints, having begun his career as the assistant of Jorge Siviero in the same club in 1987.
 With Cobreloa, he won the 1988 Primera División.
 He also coached Coquimbo Unido, Unión San Felipe, Rangers de Talca and Audax Italiano.

 In addition, he started the Cobreloa Academy based in Santiago, where began his career players such as Eduardo Vargas, Charles Aránguiz and Esteban Pavez.

 In his last years, he coached the team of the students of laws from the University of Chile.